• PROGRAM

 • Composting of organic waste and solid-state fermentations for the production of bio-based fertilizers and value-added products.

-• Basic and applied research on emerging biotechnological concepts (i.e. bioelectrochemical systems, biogas upgrading, etc.) and established bioprocesses.
+• Fundamental and applied research on emerging biotechnological concepts (i.e. bioelectrochemical systems, biogas upgrading, etc.) and established bioprocesses.

 • Technologies for nutrient removal/recovery (stripping/absorption, struvite precipitation, NDN, solar drying and vacuum evaporation).

-• Setup, commissioning and evaluation of bioprocesses at the scale of laboratory, and expansion to pilot scale bioreactor units.
+• Configuration, testing and evaluation of bioprocesses at laboratory scale, and expansion to pilot-scale bioreactor units.

-• Advice and monitoring of large scale waste and wastewater facilities, as well as in agricultural systems.
+• Advising and monitoring large-scale waste and wastewater facilities, as well as agricultural systems.

 • Environmental microbiology